 After a period of learning beneath the trees of Warren Wilson College, commencement marks the next chapter in each graduate’s journey.
-The tree seedling, usually a hemlock sapling, received with each degree represents this new beginning.
-Just as each graduate leaves the College to go, lay down roots, and grow, the graduate is encouraged to plant this tree seedling away from campus to represent his or her mark as a Warren Wilson graduate in the greater world.
+The tree seedling, a sapling, received with each degree represents this new beginning.
+Just as each graduate leaves the College to go, lay down roots, and grow, the graduate is encouraged to plant this tree seedling away from campus to represent their mark as a Warren Wilson graduate in the greater world.

 The College Tartan